THE BITTERROOT RIVER NEEDS YOUR HELP RIGHT NOW!

 Since 2022, U. S. Critical Materials has annually filed a Notice of Intent to conduct hand sampling of its claims in the area.
 The proposed arera of operation encompasses 336 lode claims representing approximately 10 square miles of total land package and the company asserts that initial exploration activities have identified more than 50 carbonatite dikes in the Sheep Creek district.
 The claims are on multiple-use ground administered by the U.S. Forest Service.

-The company has filed a Notice of Intent to conduct hand sampling int he area annually since 2022.
+The company has filed a Notice of Intent to conduct hand sampling int the area annually since 2022.
 The results have shown the presence of neodymium and praseodymium as well as cerium, dysprosium, europium, gadolinium, lanthanum, niobium, scandium, strontium, samarium, and gallium.
 Important ore minerals include ancylite, allanite, low-thorium monazite, and columbite.

 According to the Harvard International Review there are two primary methods for REE mining, both of which release toxic chemicals into the environment.
 Both methods produce mountains of toxic waste, with high risk of environmental and health hazards.
 For every ton of rare earth produced, the mining process yields 13kg of dust, 9,600-12,000 cubic meters of waste gas, 75 cubic meters of wastewater, and one ton of radioactive residue.
 This stems from the fact that rare earth element ores have metals that, when mixed with leaching pond chemicals, contaminate air, water, and soil.
 Most worrying is that rare earth ores are often laced with radioactive thorium and uranium, which result in especially detrimental health effects.
 Overall, for every ton of rare earth, 2,000 tons of toxic waste are produced.
 According to the Kleinman Center for Energy Policy Regional ecosystems can be significantly altered by the presence of mines, both physically and chemically.
 Site preparation, access roads, and ancillary facilities lead to direct—and often absolute— destruction of the proximate environment, while pollution from mine processes and storage of residual tailings can lead to widespread chemical imbalances and toxic contamination.